 Most commonly, presyncope arises because the cerebral cortex is temporarily not receiving adequate oxygen, usually because of diminished blood flow (21).

 Indeed, most of us have experienced transient presyncope after rapidly standing from the lying or sitting position.

-Common causes in the elderly are orthostatic hypotension, vasovagal episodes, carotid sinus syndrome (CSS), medications, anemia, viral infections,
+Common causes in the elderly are orthostatic hypotension, vasovagal episodes, carotid sinus syndrome (CSS), medications, anemia, viral infections, and cardiac arrhythmias.

 17. What Is Orthostatic Hypotension?